Discover a brief introduction to the architecture of Mykonos.

-Today, most of these houses belong to famous fish restaurants and nice bars.
-It is no wonder why this neighborhood has become the trademark of Mykonos and the most photographed place on the island.
+Nowadays, most of those houses belong to famous restaurants and bars.
+It is no wonder why that neighborhood has become the trademark of Mykonos and the most photographed place on the island.